BELIEVE ME NOT! -

 so that the relevant equations are now

-where the [summation] symbols emphasize that
+[summation] symbols emphasize that

 there is never just one force or one torque